Dream Work: Fantasy, Desire, and the Creation of a Just World

 I took a photo with the Black Panther poster at my local movie theater months before the film was released.
 I couldn’t wait until it came out and saw it twice in the week after its opening.
 The film is as satisfying as Marvel gets.
 The Black Panther is a gorgeous and extravagant fantasy on par with every other Marvel film of this century, all of which I have seen.

 Even Black folks who are not fans of superhero movies are feeling Black Panther.
 My sister who has seen none of the franchise loved it.
 Her favorite line was King T’Chaka’s admonition to his son T’Challa in the ancestral realm, “Stand Up, You Are A King.”
 The other thing she loves is how it has our people feeling themselves.
 I love that she noticed this.
 Everybody is walking around with their version of a Nigerian, Ghanaian, or South African accent depending on their favorite character.
 The admonition for self-love and powerful display of calm nobility resonate with pleasure and play.
 Families are talking about it and developing opinions about characters, images, actors, and storylines.
 We are tired of seeing Forrest Whitaker die, but thank him for his bold representational service.
 Daniel Kaluuya from Get Out got swole!
-How can I get an Okoye skull cap—Okoye’s transcendent love—and oh, also, her undetectable retractable spear?
+How can I get an Okoye skull cap (to cos-play the warrior enlivened by Danai Gurira)—Okoye’s transcendent love—and oh, also, her undetectable retractable spear?
 I love the fearsomeness of the embedded Jabari tribe, with its problematic in-your-face emblem, as an even deeper figment of unabashed Black power vying for dominance.

 In an openly white supremacist political moment in the U.S. where racism exudes from the highest office, where Republicans have escorted or beaten Black men and women out of political rallies, celebrated openly racist violence, and then appointed a Black person to stand behind 45 to hypocritically verify his lack of racism, it is very nice to see Black people loving themselves.
 At a time when a simple statement “Black Lives Matter”—coined to rebut the violent action of taxpayer-funded police to the contrary—becomes controversial, it’s very nice.